a-stephen/requests_examples/README.md

 # requests_examples
-A quick guide for the python requests library
+A simple webscraper for web articles